 Price: Between RM20 to RM250/sq ft

-On the other hand, quartz countertops are premium, which means that they are more expensive than any other countertop material.
+On the other hand, quartz stone table top is premium, which means that they are more expensive than any other countertop material.
 But for the price, you’re paying for long-lasting quality.
-Choose quartz if you have the budget to go for the very best.
+Choose quartz countertop if you have the budget to go for the very best.
 With the number of colour options available, you should be able to create your desired dream kitchen.

 |Non-porous and does not require any sealing – ever||Can discolour over time when exposed to direct sunlight|